apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/observability/alert.md

 kbcli dashboard list

 # Open Prometheus Dashboards
-kbcli dashboard open kubeblocks-prometheus-server # Here is an example and fill in the actual name based on the above dashboard list
+kbcli dashboard open kubeblocks-prometheus-server # Here is an example and fill in it with the actual name based on the above dashboard list
 ```

 ## Configure IM alert

 The alert message notification of Kubeblocks mainly adopts the AlertManager native capability.
-After receiving the Prometheus alarm, KubeBlocks performs multiple steps, including deduplication, grouping, silence, suppression, and routing, and finally sends it to the corresponding notification channel.
+After receiving the Prometheus alert, KubeBlocks performs multiple steps, including deduplication, grouping, silence, suppression, and routing, and finally sends it to the corresponding notification channel.

 AlertManager integrates a set of notification channels, such as Email and Slack.
 Kubeblocks extends new IM class notification channels with AlertManger Webhook.

 This tutorial takes configuring Feishu as the notification channel as an example.

 ### Before you start

 To receive alerts, you need to deploy monitoring components and enable cluster monitoring first.
-Refer to [Monitor database](monitor-database.md) for details.
+Refer to [Monitor database](./monitor-database.md) for details.

-### Step 1.
-Configure alert channels
+### Configure alert channels

 Configure the notification channels in advance based on your needs and obtain the necessary information for the following steps.

-Taking Feishu as an example, you can obtain the webhook address after creating a custom robot.
+For Feishu, obtain the webhook address after creating a custom robot.
 If the signature verification in the security configuration is enabled, you can obtain the signature key in advance.

 Currently, Feishu custom bot, DingTalk custom bot, WeChat Enterprise custom bot, and Slack are supported.
 You can refer to the following guides to configure notification channels.